 About this Site: This site, which began as my personal blog, has a couple of purposes that I’d like to develop more going forward.
 Foremost, I would like for it to serve as a place to present my scholarship- primarily, but not exclusively, on early modern and medieval Islam- in formats accessible to the interested public (you, dear reader).
 Second, you will continue to find the sorts of personal reflections and opinion pieces that made up my original blog, hopefully matured somewhat.
 Finally, you will find things under the broad rubric of ‘culture’- primarily poetry, my own and that of others, but also the odd short story, photographic essay, maybe even a bit of art I’ve made.
 I think there is an inner logic connecting all of these parts, but feel free to peruse the material that interests you and ignore the rest.
 For all of it, I welcome interaction- questions, comments, criticism, and so forth.
-If you are an educator or are otherwise interested in using or reproducing the scholarly material featured here, all I ask is that you give proper credit, though I would suggest that you contact me before using any material, particularly translations, so that I can go back over them and make sure I avoided any obvious mistakes or typos when first producing them (it happens).
-Visual material should be considered free for the taking- that’s why it’s here.
-And if you do find anything here useful for whatever purposes, do think about chipping in a little support, but please don’t feel obliged.
+I welcome the use of my work in other, non-commercial contexts; all the original content here should be regarded as falling under a Creative Commons Attribution-NonCommercial 4.0 International License.
+While use and reproduction of this material is of course free, if you do find anything here useful for whatever purposes, do think about chipping in a little support!

-About the Author: My name is Jonathan Parkes Allen, and I am a sometime historian.
-I am at present a PhD student in Middle Eastern history at the University of Maryland, College Park, in the last stages of writing and defending my dissertation, which deals with the history of saints, sainthood, and sanctity in the early modern Ottoman Empire, c.
-1550-1780.
-I am on the dreaded academic job market at present, though to be honest prospects are not encouraging, but if you know anything about the academic job market that will come as no surprise.
-My wife Wynne, our son Cormac, our two tabby cats Benjamin and Flora, and I live in the charming hamlet of Takoma Park, MD, a couple miles north of the Washington, D.C., line, a place also affectionately known as the People’s Republic of Takoma Park.
+About the Author: My name is Dr. Jonathan Parkes Allen, and I am a sometime historian.
+I am a recent PhD in Ottoman and Islamic history (my dissertation can be read online: Self, Space, Society, and Saint in the Well-Protected Domains: A History of Ottoman Saints and Sainthood, 1500-1780), and am currently a post-doctoral research in the Persian Department at the University of Maryland working on, among other things, Islamicate typography and print history.
+My wife Wynne, our son Cormac, our daughter Vera, our two tabby cats Benjamin and Flora, and I live in the charming hamlet of Takoma Park, MD, a couple miles north of the Washington, D.C., line, a place also affectionately known as the People’s Republic of Takoma Park.

 I am an Eastern Orthodox Christian; I grew up Southern Baptist and converted after a longish but not terribly exciting process.
 Politically I’m something of an anarcho-Tory, if that makes any sense to anyone.
 I have a fondness for agrarianism and distributism as well as mutualism and libertarian socialism.